 2. Register with a Vet

 A good clinic will talk you through a puppy shots schedule, deworming, parasite control, and desexing.
-This is a good test of how helpful they are, and whether you can trust your pup into their care.
+It’s a good test of how helpful they are and whether you can trust your pup into their care.
 Another great add-on to a vet clinic is a 24/7 Online Vet — an 'always there' team of licensed veterinarians ready to answer newbie questions.

 3. New Puppy Supplies